is a Gus Van Sant film made in 2003 which tells the story of a high school shooting similar to the Columbine

 - No Ending: The end of the film shows Alex playing 'eeny meeny miney mo' with Nathan and Carrie to choose who to shoot as the camera pulls away.

-- Pac-Man Fever: The video games portrayed in the film seem to fit this trope.
+- Pac Man Fever: The video games portrayed in the film seem to fit this trope.

 - Ripped from the Headlines

 - Seinfeldian Conversation: Most conversations had by the teenagers aren't to do with the shooting.
+Justified as they aren't aware of what's to come.

 - The Stoic: The camera follows calm, muscular Benny as he helps Acadia and goes looking for the shooters, setting up viewer expectations that he can thwart them only for him to round the corner and be shot point blank by Eric with no fuss or fanfare

-- Teens Are Monsters: Played straight with the bullying of Alex, and the actual shootings, but also shown to be inaccurate regarding the majority of students, the purpose of Elephant being to try to go deeper than cliches.
+- Teens Are Monsters: Played straight with the bullying of Alex, and the actual shootings, but also shown to be inaccurate regarding the majority of students, the purpose of Elephant being to try to go deeper than clichés.

 - The Oner